valadaptive/glypht/README.md

 - Preview the glyphs in a font
 - Preview font features (see https://fontdrop.info/)
 - Make use of the data in https://github.com/google/fonts/ for font preview text, axis descriptions, etc.
+- Support the new [incremental font transfer](https://w3c.github.io/IFT/Overview.html) standard
+  - Probably should wait for it to be actually standardized though
+- Switch between .ttf and .otf (and `format("truetype")` / `format("opentype)`) in the output depending on whether the input has CFF or glyf outlines
+  - This can be [tricky](https://rawgit.com/unicode-org/text-rendering-tests/master/reports/FreeStack.html#SFNT-1).
+Does HarfBuzz have an API for this?
+- Use the feature tag info registry more (show explanations of font features)